 Retraction releases usually interfere with speed control.
 Speed control when using retraction releases is a higher level skill (we cover that at the black levels).

-This type of release is also referred to as "down-unweighting" and contrasted to "up-unweighting" aka the extension release, where the hips are pushed "up" to unweight the skis.
+This type of release is also referred to as "down-unweighting" and contrasted to "up-unweighting" aka the push-off, where the hips are pushed "up" to unweight the skis.

 Sessions to work on this skill:

 "by keeping them in contact with the snow" Ehm...
 In the 3rd frame of your release both skis are out of contact with the snow.

 "and delay engagement in the next turn" Ehm... in your slow motion video, your engagement is super late, well below the fall line.
 And next, instead of resisting to the force, you flex the outside leg and you topple down, the hips raise violently and you literally "take off", unweighting the ski in the entire first part of the turn.
 Resulting in a late engagement of the new outside ski.